(and what better place to find inspiration)

 "I highly recommend Tom’s workshops.
 He picked beautiful and interesting locations for our plein air experiences.
 He did easier to more challenging demonstrations to ease us in to painting and was so encouraging, giving each person the help and attention they needed to grow as a watercolourist.
 I loved this workshop and didn’t want it to end.
 Tom is such a gem of a teacher, kind and patient."

-I’ll kick things off with a short demo and a little prompt to get you started, and then we’ll settle in to getting creative.
+I’ll kick things off with a short sketchbook demo and a few prompts to get ideas flowing.

 I love this format as it’s the perfect informal and fun way to get a group together for some painting and sketching—with just enough structure, plus plenty of guidance and tuition for those who’d like it.